What Are the Standard Working Hours In South Korea?

 Night shifts and weekend work are subject to specific regulations:

-• Night Shifts: Work performed between 10:00 PM and 6:00 AM is considered night work and may require additional compensation.
+- Night Shifts: Work performed between 10:00 PM and 6:00 AM is considered night work and requires an additional 50% of the ordinary wage.

 How Playroll Simplifies Employer Responsibilities and Compliance